grafnu/daq-1/docs/orchestration.md

-# Orchestrator
+# Orchestration

-The _DAQ Orchestrator_ is a sub-function of the overall DAQ framework that enables the enforcement of network microsegmentation using the capabilities provided by the [Faucet OpenFlow network controller](https://faucet.nz/).
+_Orchestration_ is a sub-function of the overall DAQ framework that enables the enforcement of network microsegmentation using the capabilities provided by the [Faucet OpenFlow network controller](https://faucet.nz/).
 The system takes in a number of device topology specification descriptiors, and dynamically applies